 NSW Domestic and Family Violence Blueprint for Reform 2016-2021

 The Blueprint provides the framework for building an effective system that addresses the causes and responds to the symptoms of domestic and family violence.
-It includes strategies to prevent domestic and family violence, intervene early with individual and communities at risk, support victims, hold perpetrators to account, and improve the quality of services and the system as a whole.
+It includes strategies to prevent domestic and family violence, intervene early with individuals and communities at risk, support victims, hold perpetrators to account, and improve the quality of services and the system as a whole.

-The Blueprint Annual Report Card – Year One
+The Blueprint Annual Report Card 2018-19 – Year Three

-The Blueprint Annual Report Card – Year One was released on 26 September 2017.
-The Report Card outlines the significant achievements made in the first year of the implementation of the Blueprint, including:
+The NSW Domestic and Family Violence Blueprint for Reform: Annual Report Card 2018-19 - Year Three was released in December 2019.
+The Report Card outlines the significant achievements made in the third year of the implementation of the Blueprint, including:

 - expanding Safer Pathway to the remaining five sites making it fully operational state-wide to support victims to be safe and choose to access supports that meet their needs and preferences,

 - expanding What’s Your Plan? to 50 local courts across the state to increase apprehended domestic violence order compliance for Aboriginal defendants,